One of THE BIGGEST issues that so many of my students struggle with is confidence. And for a good reason.

 The way that our brain is wired since birth is not conducive to create confidence.
 Evolutionarily, we are programmed to fear the unknown in order to stay safe from the predators and survive.

 Now that we no longer have danger around every corner, we can stop constantly feeling fearful and worried and truly begin building confidence.
 So how do we begin this process?

 On this episode of Life Coach School, we take a deep dive into the ways we can learn to overcome our primitive brain and begin creating higher-level contributions to the world.
 Listen in as I give you a bit of a different spin on confidence and share how I create confidence for myself and how I help my students do the same.

-You may have to listen to this short, yet powerful, episode a few times to really get all the value our of it as I walk you through the process for creating confidence within ourselves and share some powerful tips to help you get started.
+You may have to listen to this short, yet powerful, episode a few times to really get all the value out of it as I walk you through the process of creating confidence within ourselves and share some powerful tips to help you get started.